The top-level dashboard is the Global Overview

 dialog allow you to link the time lines of all of the line graphs on the dashboard.
 To open the Dashboard Configuration

-dialog (see Figure 4.2), click the wrench icon displayed in the dashboard header.
+dialog (see Figure 4.2), click the Settings icon displayed in the dashboard header.

 |Set the Link timelines of all the line charts